markefuller/orcl/README.md

 node --version
 ```

-5. Verify the version of npm that is installed.
+5. Determine the version of npm that is installed.
 ```
 npm -v
 ```